 - And more

-Most car accidents happen because one or more parties were negligent.
+Most automobile accidents happen because one or more parties were negligent.
 In short, someone is negligent when they fail to exercise reasonable caution under the circumstances and cause an accident.
 Speeding, texting while driving, and other traffic violations are all examples of negligent driving.

 In legal terms, negligence means: